 GOVT 159.
 Special Studies in American Government.
-A

-seminar to introduce students to the investigation of questions in American Government.
+Seminar to introduce students to the investigation of questions in American Government.
 Provides an opportunity to define a topic, conduct research, and present findings.
-May be repeated for credit with instructor permission.
+Note: May be repeated for credit with permission of instructor.
 Prerequisite: Government major or instructor permission.
 3 units.